minprog/uva-prog-ink/20 Problem Sets/40 Problem Set 1/20 Wordgames.md

 quite a bit of code for you to work with, and you will fill in some of the functions.
 Download and save the [Week 4 code files](week4.zip).

-In the next problem, *Hangman*, you will write the program almost from scratch.

 Don't be intimidated by the length of this problem set.
 It's a lot of reading, but it is very doable.